dwal3000/ready-set-bet/README.md

 # Ready Set Bet - Simulator & Analysis

 Ready Set Bet is a board game about horse racing.
 The horses advance down the track based on dice rolls.
 Players bet on which horses will win, place, or show.
 The player whose wins the most money after four rounds is the winner.
-The code in this repo run simulations of the game -- either from the beginning or from an intermediate state -- to determine what the best bets are to make.
+The code in this repo runs simulations of the game -- either from the beginning or from an intermediate state -- to determine the best bets to make.
 For more information on the game itself, check out:

 https://boardgamegeek.com/boardgame/351040/ready-set-bet